top of page

 Board of Directors Removal of President

-• The President is subject to the possibility of removal from the Executive Board through the following process: (a) any member of the Executive Board may on his or her own volition engage in discussion with other members of the Executive Board with the purpose of suggesting the need for a meeting (“Presidential Removal Meeting”) among all members of the Executive Board other than the President (“Non-President Members”) to discuss issues and concerns about the then current President.
-In such case the Non-President Members shall reasonably cooperate with each other in bringing about the Presidential Removal Meeting at their earliest reasonable convenience.
-At least one person among the Non-President Members shall in advance of a Presidential Removal Meeting inform the Directors of both the Color Guard and the Band of such effort.
+• The President is subject to the possibility of removal from the Executive Board through the following process: (a) any member of the Board may, on their own volition, engage in discussion with other members of the Executive Board to suggest the need for a meeting (“Presidential Removal Meeting”) among all members of the Board other than the President (“Non-President Members”) to discuss issues and concerns about the then current President.
+In such a case, the Non-President Members shall reasonably cooperate in bringing about the Presidential Removal Meeting at their earliest reasonable convenience.
+At least one person among the Non-President Members shall inform the Band and Color Guard directors of such effort before a Presidential Removal Meeting.
 At the resulting Presidential Removal Meeting, the Non-President Members shall engage in a discussion (“Presidential Removal Discussion”) of whether the President should be removed (“Impeachment”) from his or her position as President.
-The reasons for suggesting an Impeachment shall be limited to good faith findings of misconduct, violation of duties or responsibilities set out in the Constitution and By Laws, or other defects of character or conduct or dereliction of duty which in the reasonable judgment of the Non-President Members, render the then current President unfit to continue in his or her position, and which therefor justify Impeachment.
-The Presidential Removal Discussion shall and must include a determination of who among the Non -President Members only, would take over the position of President (“Successor President”) and such proposed Successor President must confirm that he or she is willing to take over the position of President if such is the determination of this process. (b) After discussion, the Non-President Members shall take a vote among themselves, and, in order to succeed in the Impeachment effort such vote must, by a count of at least six (6) votes, favor the Impeachment and favor the Successor President.
-If fewer than six (6) votes are so secured, then the Impeachment effort shall fail but without prejudice to re-presentation of a Presidential Removal Discussion concerning that same President at another Presidential Removal Meeting, subject to the same process noted above.
-If six (6) or more votes for Impeachment are so secured, then the motion shall carry, the President shall be deemed Impeached from the Executive Board effective immediately upon completion of such vote, and the Successor President shall immediately be deemed installed and elected to the position as President.
-Any such President who was the subject of a successful Impeachment through this process, shall not be eligible for, nor be permitted to, join the Executive Board or hold the office of President, thereafter for a period of at least 5 years.
+The reasons for suggesting an Impeachment shall be limited to promising faith findings of misconduct, violation of duties or responsibilities set out in the Constitution and By-Laws, or other defects of character or conduct or dereliction of duty which in the reasonable judgment of the Non-President Members, render the then current President unfit to continue in his or her position, and which therefore justify Impeachment.
+The Presidential Removal Discussion shall and must include a determination of who, among the Non-President Members only, would take over the position of President (“Successor President”), and such proposed Successor President must confirm that he or she is willing to take over the position of President if such is the determination of this process. (b) After discussion, the Non-President Members shall take a vote among themselves, and, to succeed in the Impeachment effort, such vote must, by a count of at least six (6) votes, favor the Impeachment and the Successor President.
+Suppose fewer than six (6) votes are so secured.
+In that case, the Impeachment effort shall fail without prejudice to the re-presentation of a Presidential Removal Discussion concerning that same President at another Presidential Removal Meeting, subject to the same process noted above.
+Suppose six (6) or more votes for Impeachment are so secured.
+In that case, the motion shall carry, the President shall be impeached from the Executive Board effective immediately upon completing such vote, and the Successor President shall immediately be voted upon and take office.
+Any such President who was the subject of a successful Impeachment through this process shall not be eligible for, nor be permitted to, join the Board or hold the office of President thereafter for at least 5 years.

 MEETING: